Duty of Care: An Employer’s Guide to Legal and Moral Responsibilities

 Duty of Care at Work

-Duty of care has tangible implications for every company, no matter the size.
+Duty of care has tangible implications for every company, regardless of size.
 Start by considering the worst-case scenarios for your organization.
 For example, what happens if an employee gets in a car accident in the office parking lot?
-Do you have a plan if an employee contracts an illness while working internationally?
+Do you have a plan for when an employee contracts an illness while working internationally?
 What if an employee suffers an accident traveling between job sites?

 Protecting workers anywhere they work

-Protecting workers in an office or at a job site can be complicated enough, but when you factor in protecting your remote workers or business travelers, things can get even more complex.
-The same expectations for safety still stand for your team members who are spread out around the globe, but your execution is going to look a little different.
+Protecting workers in an office or at a job site can be complicated enough.
+Still, when you factor in safeguarding your remote workers or business travelers, things can get even more complex.
+The same safety expectations still stand for your team members who are spread out around the globe, but your execution is going to look a little different.

 Instead of mitigating hazards in your facility, you may use threat intelligence and monitoring to track threats near your offsite employees.
 Instead of providing live safety training in a conference room, you may choose an online version of that safety training so everyone can benefit.
-And instead of doing risk assessments for a single location, you’ll be performing assessments for any location where you have someone working.
+And instead of doing risk assessments for a single location, you’ll be performing assessments for any location with employees.

 Who Is Responsible for Duty of Care?

-At this point, you might be wondering who in your organization should be responsible for fulfilling duty of care obligations.
+At this point, you might wonder who in your organization should be responsible for fulfilling duty of care obligations.
 That can be a complicated question—and the answer will partially depend on your company’s size and organizational structure.

-In larger organizations, there may be dedicated employee safety positions.
+In larger organizations, dedicated employee safety positions may exist.
 Common job titles include EHS (employee health and safety), BC/DR (business continuity and disaster recovery), Risk Management, and Emergency Preparedness.
 These roles are specifically designed to handle the general duty of care obligations.

-But the presence of these roles should not give other managers in your organization the impression that they don’t need to worry about duty of care at work.
-Duty of care needs to be on the mind of all your managers.
+However, the presence of these roles should not give other managers in your organization the impression that they don’t need to worry about duty of care at work.
+Duty of care needs to be on the minds of all your managers.

 If you are in charge of facilities maintenance, you have a duty to ensure your facilities are prepared for a wide array of emergencies.
 If you are responsible for business travel care, you have a duty to monitor your business travel locations for risks.
 If you manage a team during a pandemic, you have a duty to mitigate the risk of infection for employees working on your team.

 But in any organization—no matter the size—human resources will play a critical role.
 HR is the one department in an organization that works closely with every business function.
-This means that many duty of care concerns that require company-wide coordination will necessarily fall on HR.
+Many duty of care concerns that require company-wide coordination will necessarily fall on HR.

 At the very least, human resources should handle the communication and coordination portions of your organization’s duty of care obligations.
-Your HR department should be comfortable using your company’s emergency communication system and should be in charge of all internal communication about duty of care initiatives.
+Your HR department should be comfortable using your company’s emergency communication system and oversee all internal communication about duty of care initiatives.

 The Impact of Duty of Care

-Aside from the legal implications, putting employees first—especially when it comes to their health, safety, and well-being—is simply a good business decision.
+Aside from the legal implications, putting employees first—especially regarding their health, safety, and well-being—is a good business decision.
 It ensures business continuity, maintains employee morale, and supports employee loyalty and retention.

 Show your employees that you are taking proactive measures to keep them safe.
 As a result, they will be more motivated and productive than those who feel like a commodity.
 Statistics back this up.
 Studies have found that companies with exemplary safety, health, and environmental programs outperformed the S&P 500 by between 3 and 5%.
-Thus, taking proactive measures to fulfill your duty of care obligations will typically pay significant dividends down the road.
+Thus, taking proactive measures to fulfill your duty of care obligations will typically pay significant dividends.

 To accomplish this, think about the risks your employees face.
 Then, take some time to re-examine your company’s measures.
-Are you prepared to keep your employees safe even in the case of threats like fires, hurricanes, and active shooters?
+Are you prepared to keep your employees safe even with threats like fires, hurricanes, and active shooters?
 You can never know which of those threats will impact your people.
-But one thing is certain: You will need a way to communicate with your employees.
+But one thing is sure: You will need a way to communicate with your employees.

 Frequently Asked Questions